nigelfloe/fusion-upgrade-scripts/README.md

       * No need to do anything.
 Proceed to the next step

 12. If you are using embedded ZK, start ZK from new Fusion instance.
 After starting, wait for Solr to show up in the Admin UI at port 8983 (http://localhost:8983/solr)
+    Don't run this if you are not using the embedded ZK inside fusion package

     ```
        fusion-new/bin/solr start
     ```

-13. Change to upgrade-scripts and run the script to update data inside ZK
+13. Change to upgrade scripts directory and run the script to update data inside ZK

     ```
       cd fusion-upgrade-scripts